sangeetashukla/OpenPedCan-analysis/analyses/methylation-analysis/README.md

 #### `02-compare-cancers-tsne-plots.R`
 Preprocesses raw Illumina Infinium HumanMethylation BeadArrays (27K, and 450K) intensities using `minfi Bioconductor package` into usable methylation measurements (Beta and M values) for TARGET normal and tumor samples.

-Creates comparison methylation profiles t-SNE plots of selected cancer genes for cancer types preprocessed from Illumina Infinium HumanMethylation450 BeadArrays.
+Creates comparison methylation profiles t-SNE and UMAP plots of selected cancer genes for cancer types preprocessed from Illumina Infinium HumanMethylation450 BeadArrays.
 Utilizes a list of cancer gene symbols (`metadata\TARGET_Methylation_GeneList.txt`) that are present in the array annotation design and methylation result tables with M-values (in the `results` folder) produces by the `01-preprocess-illumina-arrays.R` script.

 ```
 Rscript --vanilla 02-compare-cancers-tsne-plots.R